g-nitin/Contrastive-Planning/intent_parsing/data/README.md

 2. Why is action A used in the plan, rather than not being used?
 3. Why is action A used in state S, rather than action B?

+Currently, `sokoban_final_dataset.csv` contains grounded examples for the Sokoban domain.

-All the csv files have been generated using the `data_generation.ipynb` file.
+The subdirectory `extra` contains extra datasets.
+All the csv files have been generated using the `data_generation.ipynb` file in that directory.
 More specifically,
 - `lifted_dataset.csv` contains the lifted versions of the examples.
 - `sokoban_dataset.csv` contains examples from the Sokoban domain.
 - `n_puzzle_dataset.csv` contains examples from the N-Puzzle domain.